rice-solar-physics/pydrad/docs/getting_started.rst

 .. code:: shell

-   $ pip install -r requirements/requirements-dev.txt
+   $ pip install -e .[tests,docs]

 and run the tests,

 .. code:: shell

-   $ pytest
+   $ pytest pydrad

-If you’d like to also run the tests that require a local copy of HYDRAD,
+If you would like to run the tests using a local copy of HYDRAD,

 .. code:: shell

    $ pytest --hydrad-dir=/path/to/hydrad

+If you do not specify a path to a particular version of HYDRAD, it will be automatically downloaded from GitHub in order to run the tests.
-Note that this step is not necessary to run the code.
+Note that running the tests is not necessary if you just want to use pydrad.

 Additional Resources
 --------------------